sappykun/l4d2-ABM2/README.md

 - Cycling through bots too fast can make them vaporize
 - Defibs may do some strange things (see [this](https://forums.alliedmods.net/showthread.php?t=118723))
 - Witchs may target the wrong player (see [this](https://forums.alliedmods.net/showthread.php?t=121945))
-- Adding a large number of bots on Windows can crash the server
+- abm_zoey 5 on Windows will most likely crash the server (also changing your model to Zoey on Windows may crash the server)

 ## What Next?